WoodyDark/vue-charge/README.md

 TLDR: Renderless components abstracts UI state management, so you never have to write `this.loading = true` or `this.showDialog = false` again.
 [See examples below.](#documentation)

+# Important Note

+This library is currently still in alpha.
+There is likely to be breaking change in updates.

 # Features

 -   No dependencies